ENG 319: Writing and Rhetorical Theory

 One last note, to earn an A for the course does require a bit of extra work:

-- Share one or two extra write-ups with the class
+• Share one (or more) extra write-ups with the class

-- Read an additional book on contemporary rhetorical theory and write up an academic book review.
-I will have a list of books by week 2.
-Book reviews will be due week 12.
+• Read an additional book on contemporary rhetorical theory and write up an academic book review.
+I will have a list of books by week 5.
+Book reviews will be due after Spring Break.
 You will design a class presentation and activity for week 13, 14, or 15 (note: these can be collaborative team projects).
-[EDIT: In place of the book review, I’m asking that you incorporate your book into your final write-up]

 Final Exam Inclement Weather